camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     }
     ```
 - When this response is received, the API invoker must wait the seconds of the `interval` value received in the CIBA authorization endpoint and then repeat the request until a final response is received.
-- Once the user has granted consent, the OGW platform operator will provide the access token (OperatorAccessToken) to the API invoker (Step 8).
+- Once the user has granted consent, the API exposure platform operator will provide the access token (OperatorAccessToken) to the API invoker (Step 8).
 The OperatorAccessToken issued will be encrypted so no relevant information is disclosed.

 <br>